pio2k17/SSE-Frostfall-SKSE64-SkyUI-FIX/README.md

 First install this: https://www.nexusmods.com/skyrimspecialedition/mods/13048/

-Then install one of these FIX mods zip files using NMM.
+Then install one of these FIX mod zip files using NMM.
 Only install one: 16:9 users install the normal fix, 21:9 ultrawide users install the ultrawide fix.

 ** When installing in NMM click "No" and "No" when the version/upgrade dialogs pop up, and then click "Yes to all" when asked about replace files with the same names **